RE3-Github-Organization/circle2web/content/about.md

   button:
     URL: "#contact"
     label: Get in Touch
-- title: This is the Way
+- title: Our Mission
   content_markdown: "Information Security is full of truisms that often lead to very
-    short lived trends  of point solutions that try to \"solve\" a specific security conundrum.
-As years roll by, the stack of solutions grows, but at the core \n
+    short lived trends  of point solutions that try to \"solve\" very specific security conundrums.
+As years roll by, the stack of solutions just grows and grows, but we generally tend to be none the wiser about the actual gains to our security postures. \n\nInstead of focusing on ever escalating path of investing into specific vendor turn-key solutions, our approach is based on achieving more holistic security excellence in your security program.
+This means bringing together the security technology investments you’ve already made and creating value through integration and process maturity.
+When new technology investment is required, our vendor agnostic approach helps you select the technologies that fit your business best.\n"
-    \ \n1. test bullet\n2. next test bullet\n\nsimpler than it seems.
-At Circle2 our
-    mission is to unravel the fears, uncertiditudes and doubts that arrise arround governance of your information assets.
-We want everyone in your ogranization to be able to handle and care for your assets in the safest possible way, regardless of the nature of technical infrastructures."
   image: "/images/cmdr-shane-610506-unsplash.webp"
   button:
     URL: "/services/"
-    label: See our Services
+    label: This is the Way
 customers:
 - company: ''
   URL: ''